giga-sec/gigaSec-Tech-Notes/3. Notes/debugger.md

 - Additionally debuggers can be used for reverse-engineering, to see what is inside the software, to learn its logic.

-The latter method is used mostly by malware researchers.
+Method is used mostly by malware researchers.

-But it can be also used by an attacker to "crack" softwares or to alter normal behavior of software, like injecting a malicious code into it.
+Can be also used by an attacker to "crack" softwares or to alter normal behavior of software, like injecting a malicious code into it.

+Debuggers can be used for [[reverse-engineering]]